 And recently, Representative Marlene Anielski co-hosted a military resource fair in her district where many organizations showcased benefits and services available to veterans of all eras and service capacities.
 Our Northeast Pepsi and Dr Pepper Snapple bottlers donated beverages and outlined job opportunities in our industry.
 Aside from jobs and benefit information, veterans also received free haircuts, massages and other amenities.

 While these events—a light-hearted baseball game and a resource fair—seem different, I think they both speak to the often invisible wounds our veterans and their families may carry.
 The simple act of writing messages to soldiers deployed around the world acknowledges how people can struggle in isolation, cut off from family and friends and putting themselves in danger on our behalf.
 There is power in human connection.

 Similarly, the resource fair included the Buckeye Art Therapy Association, a group dedicated to helping veterans with traumatic brain injuries and PTSD find ways to heal.
-I didn’t know much about this form of therapy, but found an amazing TED talk archived on their website.
-The presenter explains how creating art can help with the speechless terror many combat veterans experience.
+I didn’t know much about this form of therapy but found an amazing TED talk archived on their website.
+The presenter explains how creating art can help with the speechless terror of many combat veteran's experience.
 Remarkable.